Are Whole Life Insurance Polices Worth The Cost?

 Here's how a LIRP works and what it offers:

-• Withdrawing Cash Value: You can also withdraw directly from the cash value savings account.
+Withdrawing Cash Value: You can also withdraw directly from the cash value savings account.
 When you withdraw funds from your LIRP, those distributions will be tax-free and will not contribute to your provisional income.
-So, your social security will not be taxed.
+So, your Social Security will not be taxed.

 KEY BENEFITS

 1) Tax-Free Withdrawals: You can access the cash value of your policy through loans or withdrawals without incurring taxes, as long as you adhere to IRS guidelines.
-This allows you to use your money during retirement or for other needs without tax implications.

 2) No Income Limits: Anyone can purchase a policy, regardless of income level.
 Whether you earn $50,000 per year or $1 million, you can still contribute to a Life Insurance Retirement Plan (LIRP).